nihilok/nihilok.github.io/_posts/2024-12-07-the-warehouse-robot.md

 <img src="./assets/warehouse-robotics-hero-image.jpg" alt="Warehouse Robot" style="width:100%;">

 Yesterday's Advent of Code puzzle transported me back in time, triggering a wave of memories from a pivotal moment in my programming journey.
-[The Day 6 challenge](https://adventofcode.com/2024/day/6) was eerily similar to the Warehouse Robot problem that once brought me to my knees during a job interview four years ago – a moment that now feels like a distant, yet formative memory.
+[The Day 6 challenge](https://adventofcode.com/2024/day/6) was eerily similar to the Warehouse Robot problem that once brought me to my knees during a job interview nearly four years ago – a moment that now feels like a distant, yet formative memory.

 I remember sitting there, a beginner programmer brimming with ambition but lacking the nuanced understanding of problem-solving.
 In my eagerness to impress, I immediately dove into creating unnecessarily complex Python Abstract Base Classes (ABCs), effectively building an elaborate house of cards when what was needed was a simple, sturdy foundation.
 It's a classic rookie mistake – trying to run before learning to walk, attempting to showcase sophistication instead of clarity.